-Here are 4 tips to apply so you can be a more productive Virtual Assistant.
+Here are four tips to apply so you can be a more productive Virtual Assistant.

 Negotiate with clients about your working hours.

-I’ve been telling to all Virtual Assistants I know to never hesitate to talk to their clients, ask, share insights, negotiate; the bottom line is to communicate freely.
-If the kind of tasks given to you does not really require specific working hours, and after careful planning of your personal schedule then negotiate with your client.
-If your client said “yes” to your proposal make sure you back your request up with better results.
+I’ve been telling to all Virtual Assistants I know never to hesitate to talk to their clients, ask, share insights, negotiate; the bottom line is to communicate freely.
+If the kind of tasks given to you does not require specific working hours, and after careful planning of your personal schedule then negotiate with your client.
+If your client said “yes” to your proposal, make sure you back your request up with better results.

 Set a schedule and tell everyone about it.